otaviokr/jsnake/README.md

 	- [ ] Put a nice screen "You lose", wait for the user to press a button to restart
 	- [ ] Some sounds are nice: nom-nom-nom, game over, man!, some background music
 	- [ ] Snake speeds up as it grows
+	- [ ] Keep hi-score until the program is finished!